makrai/notes/qiu2003-pretrained-nlp-survey.md

   * images are converted into sequences of regions by applying RoI or bounding box retrieval techniques before encoded by pre-trained Transformers
 * audio-text pairs, such as SpeechBERT [20]
-  * end-to-end Speech Question Answering(SQA) model by
+  * end-to-end Speech Question Answering (SQA) model
   * encoding audio and text with a single Transformer encoder, which is pre-trained with MLM on speech and text corpus and fine-tuned on QA